Roni Ben-Hur: Biography

 Roni Bohobza grew up in Dimona, Israel.
 He is the youngest of seven children and one of two born after the family emigrated from Tunisia in 1955.
 His surname was legally changed to Ben-Hur via ritual at age 10.

 When he was eleven, he started playing guitar.
-He learned about jazz from a high school's friend's record collection.
+He learned about jazz from a high school friend's record collection.
 In Israel he performed in clubs and at weddings and bar mitzvahs until he had enough money to move to the U.S. He arrived in New York City in 1985, spending time at Barry Harris's Jazz Cultural Theater.
 He took lessons from Harris, then became a member of his band.